ericelliott/rtype/README.md

 ### Negated Types

 It is sometime easier and more informative to delimit a type by defining what it's not.
-The negation operator let's you exclude by substracting from `Any`.
+The negation operator lets you exclude by substracting from `Any`.

 ```js
 JSON::parse(String, reviver: Function)